node-red/node-red.github.io/docs/hardware/raspberrypi.md

 There are two ways to get started with Node-RED on a Raspberry Pi.

-  - use the version preinstalled in the November 2015 **Raspbian Jessie** image
+  - use the version preinstalled in **Raspbian Jessie** image since November 2015.
   - or **manual install** from the `npm` repository - see [further below](#manual-install).

 You can then start [using the editor](#using-the-editor).